devscribe-team/starter/quickstart/guide.md

 ### Basic Card Examples

 {% tabGroup %}
+  {% tab title="Preview" %}
+  {% card title="Simple Card" description="This is a basic card with title and description" %}
+  Basic card content goes here.
+This card uses the default attributes.
+  {% /card %}

+  {% card title="Card with Icon" description="This card demonstrates the icon and showIcon attributes" icon="star" %}
+  This card includes an icon.
+The icon name should be from Lucide React.
+  {% /card %}

+  {% card title="Card without Icon" description="This card has showIcon set to false" icon="user" showIcon=false %}
+  Even though an icon is specified, it won't be displayed because showIcon is false.
+  {% /card %}
+  {% /tab %}

   {% tab title="Syntax" %}
   ````markdown
   {% card title="Simple Card" description="This is a basic card with title and description" %}